harness/developer-hub/docs/continuous-delivery/verify/cv-whats-supported.md

 - Splunk Observability
 - Sumologic

-Harness supports most of the popular APM tools, but there may be an instance where Harness does not have a native connector.
+Harness supports most of the popular APM tools, but there may be instances where Harness don't have a native connector.
 Using the **Harness Custom Health Source** feature, you can integrate such APM tools with Harness.

 ### Log management